-Your garage can be more than just an area to store your vehicles in Opelika.
+Your garage can be more than just an area to store your vehicles in Auburn and Opelika.
 It can be an area to work, offer additional storage and more.
 But when you’re spending more time out there, it needs to be a comfortable temperature.

 Garages don’t usually have the ductwork necessary for standard heating and cooling systems.
 While you can get ductwork, it’s not the most advantageous remedy.
 The wisest approach to heat your garage is by adding a ductless comfort system, like a mini-split system or a garage heater.